Conventional Loans in PA: Homebuyer Requirements

 payment is less than 20%.

-After reaching an equity threshold of 22%, private mortgage insurance
+After reaching an equity threshold of 22%, private mortgage

-is no longer required.
+insurance is no longer required.

 How to Get a Conventional Loan in PA

 It would help if you had a decent credit score to qualify for a conventional loan.
 You should also have a substantial down payment.
 A conventional loan may be used for purchasing a primary residence, a second home, or investment property.
-The down payment for a traditional loan is typically between three and 20 percent of the sales price.
+The down payment for a traditional loan is typically between three to 20 percent of the sales price.

 Conventional Loan Requirements PA